limeleaf-collective/website/content/services/_index.md

 +++
+title = "Services We Provide"
-title = "Comprehensive Software and Product Development Services" description = "Software and product services that Limeleaf provides to clients." sort_by = "weight"
+description = "Software and product services that Limeleaf provides to clients." sort_by = "weight"